Skip to main content

 How to set up Two-step authentication (2FA)?

-1. When prompted, you need to enter a mobile phone number and select whether you want to get the code via SMS or voice message.
+2. Enter your mobile number and choose whether to get the code by SMS or voice call.

-After a successful login, the system will remember the device for the next 10 days.
+• The system will remember your device for 10 days.

 When are users prompted to enter their 2FA credentials?